 Microsoft’s Business Analytics Service Power BI, enables us to connect to hundreds of data sources and produce beautiful reports that can be consumed on the web and across mobile devices, in order to deliver insights throughout our entire organization.
-In this post, I will walk you through the process to get data in Power BI from Oracle Database.
+So,in this post, I will walk you through the process to get data in Power BI from Oracle Database.

 When you open Power BI Desktop, you will see the following window: